 Partly in response to the student campaign, Goldsmiths is committing an additional £500,000 over the next year alone to support this work.
-The College’s management team has published a statement of commitments on how the College will accelerate and build on its work in this area, including:
+The College’s management team has published a Statement of commitments made to GARA (PDF) on how the College will accelerate and build on its work in this area, including:

 - Developing mandatory training for all student-facing staff on race awareness, to be rolled out during the next academic year;

 - Additional staffing to support Dr Nicola Rollock’s work on addressing the degree attainment gap and her wider audit of the experience of BME students and staff;

 - A number of new staff roles across areas including student wellbeing and counselling, project support, and chaplaincy services;